Bibek0001/QA/README.md

 # QA
-This is my academic QA project
+This is my  QA project